Support for research to strengthen biodiversity and habitat conservation in Malaysia

-The Habitat Foundation Research Grants are intended to strengthen our understanding of rainforest ecology and advance the conservation of priority species and habitat through improved conservation practice in Malaysia.
+The Habitat Foundation Research Grants are intended to strengthen our understanding of tropical ecosystems and advance the conservation of priority species and habitat through improved conservation practice in Malaysia.

 Proposals for the Research Grant should fulfil some or all of the following criteria:-